-- School Bus Accident - Procedural Guidelines for Medical Emergencies - Pandemic Flu - 2.
-School Cancellations The District procedure for cancellation is for the Superintendent to make the determination after consultation with the Transportation Supervisor, District administrators, and/or county emergency management personnel.
-The Superintendent, or designee, contacts local radio and television stations.
-He/She also initiates the telephone chain by calling the designated assistant superintendents.
-The Superintendent's designee is authorized to follow this procedure if the Superintendent is unavailable. - 3.
+- School Bus Accident - Procedural Guidelines for Medical Emergencies - Pandemic- Infectious Diseases - 2.
+School Cancellations The Superintendent will make the determination after consultation with the Transportation Supervisor, and/or county emergency management personnel.
+The Superintendent, or designee, initiates the communication of school cancellation to staff and school community. - 3.
 The District procedure for early dismissal is as follows: - a.
 Superintendent or his/her designee decides on an early dismissal. - b.
 The Transportation Supervisor is notified to supply buses. - c.
 Central and building administrators are notified. - d.
 Staff and students are informed of closing. - e.
 Parents are notified of early dismissal through media contacts (radio stations, television, web site).
 Messages will also be sent via the School Messenger Texting system.